 Though the establishment of a Museum of Tacoma History has long been a goal for the Tacoma Historical Society, the organization focused mainly on educational opportunities during its early years.
 Monthly forums featured speakers who focused on a wide variety of topics – all in an effort to stir excitement in the community for the many stories that were yet untold about Tacoma – its early years through the 20th century to present-day.

 In 1993, the Society held its first “Historic Homes of Tacoma” tour as a fundraiser for the future museum.
-That event continues today, and earned over $12,000 in 2007.
+That event continues today, raising critical funds to support the Society's operations.
 The tour enlists willing homeowners who open their homes to the visiting public for two days in May.
 Many who attend find inspiration for their own renovation and/or decorating projects.

 In 2006, the Society took a big step toward the establishment of the long-sought museum when they opened their Exhibit Center at 747 Broadway.
 The Exhibit Center features the 500 square-foot Allen C. Mason Exhibit Gallery and a gift shop with an excellent selection of books on the history of the city.
 Exhibits in the Gallery are featured for a few months at a time.
 Members of the Society are actively involved in planning, researching and curating the exhibits.